 Want to spend more time learning about a topic in depth with one of our top tier professors?
-For dedicated lifelong learners, we’re pleased to offer Premium Courses.
-Each course includes 2-3 extended sessions, inspired by some of the most popular and fascinating courses at universities around the country.
-Premium Courses offer extended chances to interact with our renowned professors, and walk away having learned much more about a subject.
+For dedicated lifelong learners, we’re pleased to offer Premium Programming.
+Each Program includes extended sessions, inspired by some of the most popular and fascinating courses at universities around the country.
+Premium Programs offer extended chances to interact with our renowned professors, and walk away having learned much more about a subject.

 Professor Louis Masur | Rutgers University